 Section 16(a) of the Securities Exchange Act of 1934 (the "Exchange Act") requires any person who is a director or executive officer of the Company or who beneficially holds more than 10% of any class of our securities which have been registered with the SEC to file reports of initial ownership and changes in ownership with the SEC.
-Based upon our review of copies of the Section 16(a) reports filed last year, all Section 16(a) filing reports applicable to our directors, executive officers and holders of more than 10% of any class of our registered securities were timely filed during 2023.
-However, we note the filing of a Form 4/A on behalf of Ms. Walker in July 2023, to reflect a sale of 104,940 Common Shares made concurrently with a previously reported option exercised and sale in 2022, which was inadvertently omitted in the original Form 4.
+Based upon our review of copies of the Section 16(a) reports filed last year, all Section 16(a) filing reports applicable to our directors, executive officers and holders of more than 10% of any class of our registered securities were timely filed during 2024.